Jewelry Blog

 In the grading system for colored diamonds, color distribution is meticulously evaluated to determine the gemstone’s quality and classification.
 Gemologists assess the uniformity of the color spread using specialized equipment and visual inspection techniques.
 Color zoning or variations are documented and factored into the diamond’s overall grade.

-1. Clarity: In colored diamonds, clarity is important but usually secondary to color, as minor inclusions may be overlooked if the color is vivid.
+1. Clarity: In colored diamonds, clarity is very important.
+Many consider it secondary to color, as minor inclusions may be overlooked if the color is vivid.
+But nonetheless, we believe that it shouldn’t be skipped over.
 We recommend never picking a clarity rating worse than SI2 Clarity.

-2. Carat Weight: Larger colored diamonds are rarer, and even a slight increase in size can lead to a significant price jump, especially for rarer colors.
+2. Carat Weight: Like almost all diamonds, the larger diamonds will be much rarer.
+Even a slight increase in size can lead to a significant price jump, especially for rarer colors.

-3. Cut: A well-executed cut can enhance the diamond’s color and brilliance, whereas a poor cut might reduce its visual appeal and value.
-The cut is far less important than the quality of the color.
+3. Cut: A well-executed cut can enhance the diamond’s color and brilliance, whereas a poor cut will reduce its visual effect (and also its value).

-4. Origin: Due to their provenance, diamonds from notable sources, such as the Argyle mine for pink diamonds, can command higher prices.
+4. Origin: Origin in colored diamonds could be quite important.
+Diamonds from notable sources, such as the Argyle mine (for pink diamonds), can command higher prices.

-5. Treatment: Untreated diamonds are more valuable; any enhancements or treatments, like HPHT or irradiation, usually reduce the diamond’s price.
-We strongly caution our customers to avoid treated diamonds.
+5. Treatment: We strongly caution our customers to avoid purchasing treated colored diamonds.

-6. Rarity of the Color: Colors like red, blue, and green are extremely rare and highly valuable, while more common colors like brown or yellow tend to be less expensive.
+6. Rarity of the Color: Colors like red, blue, and green are extremely rare and highly valuable, while more common colors like brown or yellow are usually far more affordable.

 8. Historical Significance: Diamonds with historical or celebrity ownership often fetch premium prices due to their unique stories and provenance.